TrellixVulnTeam/swahilipython_SCMU/Doc/library/abc.rst

        :meth:`property.setter` and :meth:`property.deleter` with
        :func:`abstractmethod`, making this decorator redundant.

-   A subclass of the built-in :func:`property`, indicating an abstract property.
+   A subkundi of the built-in :func:`property`, indicating an abstract property.

    This special case is deprecated, as the :func:`property` decorator is now correctly identified as abstract when applied to an abstract method::

-      class C(ABC):
+      kundi C(ABC):
           @property
           @abstractmethod
           def my_abstract_property(self):